w3c/sync-media-pub/src/pages/sync-media.md

 ### Time Containers

-Media objects are arranged in time containers to determine whether they are rendered together (in parallel) or one after the other (in sequence).
-Time containers can be nested in other time containers (but not in media objects).
+Media objects are arranged in time containers, which determine whether they are rendered together (in parallel) or one after the other (in sequence).
+Time containers MAY be nested in other time containers (but MUST NOT be nested  in media objects).

 | Term | Data type | Description |
 | -----| --------- | ------------|